Creating an effective content development strategy can be daunting, but more companies are jumping on the content marketing bandwagon. Why?

 Search engine results pages (SERPs) are ranked based on basic SEO best practices, such as incorporating your keyword into your title, URL, and meta description.

-In order to maximize the effectiveness of your written content, you’ll need to work with multiple team members.
+To maximize the effectiveness of your written content, you’ll need to work with multiple team members.
 For instance, while the content strategist creates the brief, an in-house or freelance writer will likely write it.
 In addition, your pieces will hopefully be reviewed and fact-checked by an editor.

 By leveraging a content hub that supports seamless collaboration, everyone will know when it’s their turn to contribute.
 With Google Docs, you can automate the content creation process by using templates, building an editorial calendar, and assigning collaborator roles all in one place!